Skip to content

 9. Double-check in Ubuntu (or your distro): echo $CAROOT should show something like /mnt/c/Users/<you>/AppData/Local/mkcert

-10. Check that Docker is working inside Ubuntu (or your distro): docker ps
+10. Check that Docker is working inside Ubuntu (or your distro) by running docker ps.

 11. Open the WSL2 terminal, for example Ubuntu from the Windows start menu.